TheMonk2121/ai-dev-tasks/PRD-B-1057-Cursor-Agent-Integration.md

 ### How does it work?
 The system operates through multiple integrated components:
 - **Background Monitoring**: File watchers, git hooks, and cursor events provide real-time context
-- **Proactive Engagement**: I analyze your work and suggest improvements through chat
+- **Proactive Engagement**: I analyze your work and suggest improvements through cha
 - **Interactive Collaboration**: We work together on complex problems in real-time
 - **Context Awareness**: I understand what you're working on and provide relevant help
 - **Adaptive Execution**: Tasks automatically adjust to challenges and changing requirements